Defective Products and Product Liability Lawsuits

 • Marketing defects

 A manufacturing defect means there was a problem during the manufacturing process.
 The design was safe, but the way it was put together created a danger.
-For example, using cheaper materials instead of those called for in the original design could be dangerous.
+For example, using cheaper materials instead of those in the original design could be dangerous.
 Failing to follow proper sanitation measures could contaminate a medical product, causing serious harm.

 Examples of Product Liability Cases